TL;DR

 Customer Reactions

-We expected backlash.
-We prepared for angry emails and cancellations.
-The actual response surprised us:
+The team expected backlash.
+They prepared for angry emails and cancellations.
+The actual response surprised them:

-- 85% thanked us for the transparent communication
+- 85% thanked the company for the transparent communication

 - 12% had questions but remained customers